 The launch of the Parrot AR.Drone at the CES 2010 in Las Vegas paved the way for the democratisation of this technology for civilian use.
 In September 2015, The Economist welcomed us to “The Drone Age”.
 Today, civilian drones vastly outnumber that of the military.

-Drone Light Shows, another application of civilian drones and Dronisos' core specialisation, are artistic performances where multiple drones are flown in a coordinated fashion called a drone swarm.
+Drone Light Shows, another application of civilian drones, are artistic performances where multiple drones are flown in a coordinated fashion called a drone swarm.
 The drones are usually equipped with LEDs and the displays are held at night.
 Drone light shows are the perfect combination of art and science and can be held both indoors as well as outdoors.

 Although still a relatively new field, drone light shows have already made their mark with spectacular displays at events such as the half-time show at the Super Bowl in 2017 and the Pyeongchang Winter Olympic Games in 2018.

-The indoor world record is held by us (Dronisos).
-On the 24th of June 2020, we set a new record for the most number of drones flying indoors simultaneously — 200 drones were used in this record-breaking feat.
+On the 24th of June 2020, Dronisos, a French tech startup from Bordeaux and European leaders in drone light shows, set a new record for the most number of drones flying indoors simultaneously — 200 drones were used in this record breaking feat.
 The drone light show celebrated the 3rd edition of the San Giovanni Festival and was broadcast on national television in Italy.

 These two records give us a glimpse into the revolution promised by the arrival of drones in the field of artistic performances.